ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

 What we've done here is the simple setup!
 Using this method you can make any sort of basic weapon you can dream up just by changing different properties of a weapon and its abilities.

-If you want to try you hand at some coding to really add complexity to your weapon, and give it even more abilities, check out our **[Advanced Weapon Tutorial](/tutorials/gameplay/abilities_advanced/)** to feel for what can be done.
+If you want to try you hand at some coding to really add complexity to your weapon, and give it even more abilities, check out our **[Advanced Weapons & Abilities Tutorial](abilities_advanced.md)** to feel for what can be done.

 ---